Formula to Calculate Price to Book Value

 Uses

-- First of all, when an investor decides to invest in the company, she needs to know how much she needs to pay for a share of the net asset value per share.
+- First of all, when an investor decides to invest in a company, she needs to know how much she needs to pay for a share of the net asset value per share.
 Having this comparison helps the investor decide whether this is a prudent investment or not.

 Price to Book Value Ratio Calculator